Skip to content

 • Serial console goes in /boot/loader.conf.d/serial.conf, not the main loader.conf.
 Cleaner, and you won’t accidentally overwrite existing settings.

 • Update: the network: block handles DHCP natively via nuageinit.
-My original version used sysrc ifconfig_vtnet0="DHCP" in runcmd as a workaround because I didn’t know about the network: directive.
-Turns out nuageinit’s code (/usr/libexec/nuageinit, line 403) checks for dhcp4: true and writes ifconfig_vtnet0="DHCP" to the network config.
-The man page even has an example with network: ethernets:.
-Thanks again to the r/freebsd thread for pushing me to look harder.
+I originally had sysrc ifconfig_vtnet0="DHCP" in runcmd because I didn’t think nuageinit supported the network: directive.
+I was wrong - nuageinit’s code (/usr/libexec/nuageinit, line 403) checks for dhcp4: true and writes the config.
+The man page even has an example.
+I should have read it more carefully.
+Thanks to the r/freebsd thread for pushing me to actually look.

 • Put your SSH key on both the freebsd user and root.
 Belt and suspenders.